ZUTAOWU/SoftwareDevelopment-Assignment2/readme.txt

 Tony   : comments and recheck the whole project
 ------------------------------------------------------

-Modification on 19th May
+19th May Modification

 1 change HashMap to LinkedHashMap
 2 when getNGramsFromService, we can not add null to NGramStore 3 In GUI, show result texts do not use NGramStore.toString().
 Do this is because need header

-Modification on 20th May
+20th May Modification

 1 trim spaces in input
 2 do not search duplicate strings

+24th May Modification

+1 using thread on GUI
+2 disable button and other input component on GUI when searching

 ------------------------------------------------------